How do I layer audio in iMovie?

 Upload Audio Files to FlexClip

-Edit the Audio Tracks
+Layer and Edit the Audio Soundtrack

-Apart from that, FlexClip has loads of pre-made audio files, ranging from background music to audio effects.
+If you need more audio tracks, FlexClip has loads of pre-made audio files, ranging from background music to audio effects.
 Just move your cursor to Audio and type in words to get desired audio files.

 Add Audio Effects to Your Files

 Or directly capture self-narration from microphone or use text-to-speech function to generate a realistic-sounding voice with 140+ language options in multiple accents, styles and tones.
+You can overlap as many as audio tracks as you like.

 Use Text to Speech Tool to Generate Natural-sounding Audios